pkiraly/qa-catalogue/README.md

 [options] are the same as for validation

+##### Catalogue for a single library
-If the data is not groupped by libraries, it creates the following database structure:
+If the data is not groupped by libraries, it creates the following SQLite3 database structure and import some of the CSV files into it:

-issue_summary table:
+issue_summary table (for the `issue-summary.csv`):
 ```
 id         INTEGER,
 MarcPath   TEXT,